Bienvenidos al colegio “Our Lady”.

 Spanish has been taught at Our Lady School since 2005 on a weekly basis.

 Pupils at KS1 have an early introduction to Spanish to prepare them for KS2 through songs, games and basic vocabulary.
 Class teachers reinforce language learning and make cross-curricular links at different points throughout the year.
-All pupils at KS2 receive a 30 minute Spanish lesson every week, taught by Mrs Phillips.
+All pupils at KS2 receive a 30 minute Spanish lesson every week.

 Children are enjoying and gaining pride in expressing themselves and interacting with their own class teachers in Spanish, as well as in their Spanish lessons.
 They are starting to use language for real purposes in daily classroom routines, therefore enriching the entire curriculum.
 Everyone involved thoroughly enjoys learning and teaching the subject.
 It is fantastic to see pupils’ confidence grow and their cultural awareness increase.